 California employers face costly consequences for violating work break laws.
 Court decisions have increased the potential for large financial fines.

-For each workday that you fail to provide an employee a meal break, as required, you owe the employee one additional hour of pay at the employee's regular rate.
+For each workday that you fail to provide an employee a meal break as required, you owe the employee one additional hour of pay at the employee's regular rate of pay.
 The additional hour of pay is a wage owed to the employee.
 Employees have up to three years to file a claim for unpaid wages.

 If either rest break is not given or is interrupted, you owe the employee one hour of pay at the regular rate of pay, which you must include in the next paycheck.